Polar Bear Nickel Project - Nickel Rights (100%)

-Drilling of prospective ultramafic stratigraphy has defined a zone of high grade nickel-copper-cobalt-platinum-palladium mineralisation at the Taipan nickel prospect, located approximately 2 kilometres south of Gwardar.
+Drilling of prospective ultramafic stratigraphy has defined a zone of high-grade nickel-copper-cobalt-platinum-palladium mineralisation associated with cumulate facies at the Taipan nickel prospect, located approximately 2 kilometres south of Gwardar.

-Nickel sulphide mineralisation has been defined over a strike extent of 250 metres and down dip over 150 metres within two zones.
-Both zones are open along strike.
-RC and diamond intersections include:
+Nickel sulphide mineralisation has been defined over a strike extent of 250 metres and down dip over 150 metres within two zones, with both zones remaining open along strike.
+Better RC and diamond intersections include:

 - 4.10 metres @ 3.8% nickel, 2.45% copper, 0.08% cobalt, 1.6 g/t palladium and 0.9 g/t platinum from 104.4 metres, including 2.15 metres @ 5.84% nickel, 3.73% copper, 0.12% cobalt, 1.65 g/t palladium and 1.1 g/t platinum from 106 metres;

-The Halls Knoll gossan, located on an island approximately 1.2 kilometres southeast of the Taipan nickel prospect, has yielded extremely high levels of nickel, copper and platinum group metals indicative of the presence of massive nickel sulphide mineralisation.
+The Halls Knoll gossan, located on a salt lake island approximately 1.2 kilometres southeast of the Taipan nickel prospect, has yielded extremely high levels of nickel, copper and platinum group metals indicative of the presence of massive nickel sulphide mineralisation.
 Initial drilling intersected disseminated nickel sulphides beneath the salt lake surface, with individual metre values up to 2.5% nickel, 1.5% copper and 1-2g/t palladium and platinum.